 Victorian America was awash with uplift and moral reform movements.
-By the 1830s and 1840s, evangelical protestantism was now a mass religious movement that claimed the largest denominations in the country, the Baptists and the Methodists.
+By the 1830s and 1840s, evangelical Protestantism was now a mass religious movement that claimed the largest denominations in the country, the Baptists and the Methodists.
 Though these denominations would split over the divisive issue of slavery, many of the faithful in the North and South were now drawing from a common well of popular culture.
 Protestant reformers in the 19th century eagerly used melodrama, popular melodies and songbooks, and even the theater to reach a wide audience.
 Over the decades, adherents had decided to embrace popular entertainment, sanctifying it for what they considered the greater good.
 It was a process that would be repeated over and over again.
-Abolitionists as well as pro-slavery advocates, peace movement activists, and women’s rights reformers produced tracts that relied on some of the same mass-appeal strategies that evangelicals had honed over the decades.
+Abolitionists as well as pro-slavery advocates, peace movement activists, and women’s rights reformers produced tracts that relied on some of the same mass-appeal strategies that evangelicals had honed over the decades (Figure 6).
 One of the most powerful and influential figures of this evangelical reformism was Harriet Beecher Stowe, the author of Uncle Tom’s Cabin (1852), which shed a harsh critical light on the ravages of slavery.
 It was one of the most influential books of the century.
 Reformers branched out into popular music as well.
 Touring theater companies performed the stage adaptation of the novel well into the 20th century.
 In 1836, Isaac Knapp and Maria Weston Chapman published Songs of the Free and Hymns of Christian Freedom in Boston.
 Other, similar hymnals were brought out in the years before the American Civil War.

 <COMP: INSERT FIGURE 6 NEAR HERE>

-Few did more to wrap an unwavering evangelical message in the garbs of 19th-century popular culture than did the Salvation Army.
+Few did more to wrap an unwavering evangelical message in the garbs of 19th-century popular culture than the Salvation Army.
 Founded by Methodist minister William Booth in the slums of East London in 1865, the organization soon spread to the United States.
 Salvationists established missions to the poor in inner cities and launched welfare and immigrant aid organizations.
 One of the distinctive characteristics of initiatives was the adoption of military uniforms, ranks, and the incorporation of martial themes into music and performances.
 Booth, and his American counterparts, favored using popular melodies set to new Christian lyrics.
 In the denomination’s popular hymnal, Revival Songs, Booth declared: “The music of the Army is not, as a rule, original.
 We seize upon the strains that have already caught the ear of the masses, we load them with our one great theme—salvation—and so we make the very enemy help us fill the air with our Saviour’s fame.”
 They plucked popular melodies from spirituals, drinking songs, Victorian ballads, and patriotic anthems.
 The music was theatrical, loud, and designed to reach urban and working-class men and women who had been forgotten by mainline groups.